mojaloop/reporting-hub-bop-shell/docs/microfrontend-setup.md

 This microfrontend setup is configured to have this project acting as the host.

 It is responsible to load the children modules/app at runtime and provide them with some context e.g. auth, routing.

-`microfrontend-shell-boilerplate` is a default host(parent) boilerplate meant to consume one or more child microfrontends such as [microfrontend-boilerplate](https://github.com/modusintegration/microfrontend-boilerplate).
+`reporting-hub-bop-shell` is a default host(parent) boilerplate meant to consume one or more child microfrontends such as [microfrontend-boilerplate](https://github.com/mojaloop/microfrontend-boilerplate).

 - [Isolation And Defined Boundary](#isolation-and-defined-boundary)
 - [Webpack Module Federation](#webpack-module-federation)